andreiolaru-ro/FLASH-MAS/notes.md

 * predefined categories are defined as being values or not
 * not-predefined categories need to state their properties anyway, hence they will also state their property of being a simple value

-*Category properties* are meta-properties which describe dynamically properties like the ones in CategoryName
+*Category properties* are meta-properties which describe dynamically properties like the ones in CategoryName, for categories which are not pre-defined
 * this should be allowed only for categories that are not predefined (maybe?)
 * only properties that exist in CategoryName will be allowed

 	CLI arguments			 ::= scenario-file? category-description*
 	category-description	 ::= -category(:category-property)* element element_description |
-									-category(:category-property)* (value)*	[actually indistinguishable from the other case] category-property		 ::= [^: ]			[no space or column] element_description	 ::= (par:val | par)* category-description* [if just par, value will be null] element					 ::= 		// basically anything, but interpreted as:
+									-category(:category-property)* (val)*	[actually indistinguishable from the other case] category-property		 ::= [^: ]			[no space or column] element_description	 ::= (par:val | par)* category-description* [if just par, value will be null] element					 ::= 		// basically anything, but interpreted as: